 BY DIVA STAFF

 Did you know that DIVA offers work experience placements to journalism students and those interested in pursuing a career in the media?
 Here’s what a few of our work experience alums had to say about their time with us…

 What would you say to someone interested in doing work experience with DIVA?

 “Absolutely go for it!
 I got a lot out of it and couldn’t recommend it enough.
-And if you don’t hear back for a while, don’t be discouraged – I heard back months after I applied and was scheduled for the work experience a year after I sent my application in – but I got there in the end” – Yaiza, July 2019
+And if you don’t hear back for a while, don’t be discouraged – I heard back months after I applied and was scheduled for work experience a year after I sent my application in – but I got there in the end.” – Yaiza, July 2019

 “Do it!
 It was a really good opportunity for someone interested in the writing side of the magazine industry, there were lots of chances to develop writing skills, and the staff at DIVA were all super friendly and helpful! :)” – Rachel, June 2019

 “I would tell them they’ll have a pretty (queer) exciting experience.
 It’s also good for someone who wants to hone their skills or apply them in a real-life environment :)” – Bea, May 2019

 “If you have a genuine interest in LGBTQ news, trends and issues and want to work in the media (particularly magazine journalism) then absolutely go for a placement at DIVA.
 It’s been a lot of fun researching and writing about something that’s always interested me and it’s given me a real taste of what it would be like to work full-time for a magazine.
 They’re a small but lovely team and there are lots of opportunities to bring your own ideas to the table and through to published piece.
 What are you waiting for?” – Danielle, 2017

 Sounds great!
 How do I apply?